joyou159/Data-Structures/README.md

 A queue is a data structure that follows the First-In-First-Out (FIFO) principle.
 This implementation provides methods for enqueue and dequeue operations.

-## Circularly Linked List

-A circularly linked list is a linked list where the last node points back to the first node.
-This implementation provides methods for insertion, deletion, and traversal of elements in a circular manner.

 ## Deque

 A deque (double-ended queue) is a versatile data structure that allows insertion and deletion at both ends.
 This implementation provides methods for enqueue and dequeue operations from both the front and rear.